Med3web Viewer and Editor¶

 Simple User Interface¶

 The functionality depends on the selected visualization mode (2D or 3D), and in case of 3D mode on the selected visualization method.
-There is a 3D visualization mode with a volume render method on the screenshot below.
-In this case the interface provides the ability to select areas of interest inside the volume, brightness and contrast adjustment, as well as the ability to use the near clipping plane position.
+The screenshot below shows a 3D visualization mode with a volume render method.
+In this case, the interface provides the ability to select areas of interest inside the volume, brightness and contrast adjustment, as well as the ability to use the near clipping plane position.

 This method suits for studying the initial data volume and the soft tissues visualization.
 It allows to choose an area of the interest by specifying the transfer function, which assigns the amount of the initial data to the amount of the transparency and color.
-To simplify the transfer function, the user uses a function in the application, which he can define by adjusting three parameters (a, b and c) with sliders.
+To simplify the transfer function, the user uses a function in the application.
+The user can define this function by adjusting three parameters (a, b, and c) with sliders.
 The function is nonzero only if the intensity i satisfies the conditions a < i < b or i > c.
-When the function satisfies the first condition, the user can determine the transparency value by the value of the additional slider, and when it satisfies the second, the transparency value is considered equal to 1.
+When the function satisfies the first condition, the user can determine the transparency value by the value of the additional slider, and when it satisfies the second one, the transparency value is considered equal to 1.
 Such a subset of transfer functions is sufficient to visualize the overwhelming array of medical data.
 The base of this method is the calculation of the volume integral along the rays passing through the pixels.

 Max Intensity Projection (MIP)¶

-The method suits for the primary analysis of the initial data, as it does not require setting of values of any parameters.
-The bas of this method is the computation of the maximum values of the intensities of the original data along the rays passing through the pixels.
+The method suits for the primary analysis of the initial data, as it does not require setting values of any parameters.
+This method is based on computation of the maximum values for intensities of the original data along the rays passing through the pixels.

 Use this mode to view raw data sections in different projections and to measure the linear and angular dimensions of fragments of this data.

 Special automatic segmentation methods are implemented for the lungs data and skull tissues separation from brain.